 Spread icing over top of bars and refrigerate several hours or overnight OR: place in freezer for several hours to make cutting easier.

-Here I pulled the parchment paper out of the pan and placed it on a cutting board to cut the Pumpkin Bars.
-This had been in the freezer for several hours and still it didn’t cut really smooth.
+Pull the parchment paper out of the pan and placed it on a cutting board to cut the Pumpkin Bars.

 I cut these bars rather large for what I was making them for, but generally speaking, I cut these into 48 bars (rather than 36)

 These delicious bars are great for fall baking.
 They’re terrific with pumpkin candies on top! 🙂